Table of Contents

 Image Credit: thedesignsheppard.com

-8. Expose the Skeleton
+8. Showcase the Building’s Skeleton

 Image Credit: man-man.nl

-9. Add Faux Elements
+9. Get Creative with Faux Elements

 Read also – 9 Ways To Incorporate Modern Interior Design Style In Your Home